"Thank you!!! What wonderful memories our students now have because of this footlocker."

 Traveling Artifact Trunks

-The National WWII Museum has launched Operation Footlocker, providing schools across the country with unique hands-on opportunities to explore the history and lessons of WWII by exploring WWII artifacts.
+The National WWII Museum has launched Operation Footlocker, providing schools across the country with unique hands-on opportunities to explore the history and lessons of World War II by analyzing WWII artifacts.
 These traveling trunks are designed to supplement WWII education in the classroom.

 Because of the fragile nature of some artifacts, we recommend the program for grades 5-12 and beyond.
 Turn your students into history detectives as they ponder the origins and uses of these real pieces of WWII history!